Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Evaluation

 \minisection{CPU-Slosh.} Sloshing enables reallocating extra power to stragglers, which results in a throughput improvement of $4\%$, and minimizing lead in Figure~\ref{fig:lead_and_throughput_all_use_cases}.
 However, this is a result of allocating $3\%$ more power to the GPUs as shown in Figure~\ref{fig:total_power_and_freq_all_use_cases}.

-\minisection{Comparison.} Between the three use cases, GPU-Red provides the greatest benefit of an $4\%$ power reduction for free.
-GPU-Realloc is also for free, increasing throughput by $3\%$.
-Finally, CPU-Sloshing marginally improves throughput compared to GPU-Realloc by $4\%$, while consuming $3\%$ more power.
+\minisection{Comparison.} Between the three use cases, GPU-Red provides the greatest benefit of a $4\%$ power reduction.
+GPU-Realloc increases throughput by $3\%$ without increasing power consumption.
+Finally, CPU-Slosh marginally improves throughput compared to GPU-Realloc by $4\%$, while consuming $3\%$ more power.
 The trend is that \textit{allocating more power to stragglers has diminishing returns}.
-However, considering the node level power is maintained, this is also for free in datacenters.
+However, considering the node level power is maintained, this approach also does not increase power consumption in datacenters.

 \minisection{Performance and Power Models.} We compare measured results to predicted results in Table~\ref{tab:model_output} using our performance and power models from Section~\ref{sec:performance_model}~and~\ref{sec:power_model}.
 For aligning GPUs with Equation~\ref{eq:t_agg}, we use $\min$, $\med$, and $\max$ as our $\agg$ function for GPU-Red, GPU-Realloc, and CPU-Slosh respectively.
 The predicted power is accurate, with $1\%$ error at most.
 While the predicted throughput is $2\times$ larger than measured throughput, it captures the trend of diminishing returns of allocating more power to stragglers, going from GPU-Realloc to CPU-Slosh.
 Finer-grained modeling by removing some of our assumptions could potentially close the gap.